 5.2.2.1 General capabilities on NDT support for network automation

 An NDT, depending upon the network or service management use case and scenario to be modelled, might need data originating from various sources (network data, environment data, analytic, UEs data) and suitable hardware/software resources to function properly.
 MnS consumers would need to specify needed NDT characteristics or configurations to the NDT tailored to fulfil consumer specific needs i.e. to define the consumer preference for the specific NDT.
-For example, consumer preferences may be related to environment data sources e.g. weather, synthetic data etc, data characteristics (e.g. robustness, data granularity, maximum tolerable latency), required NDT output latency, characteristics of the service to be twinned, resource constraints (HW/SW), etc. Furthermore, in the case that consumer's preference on NDT characteristics or configuration may change over time and MnS consumer may update the NDT with the needed changes.
+For example, consumer preferences may be related to environment data sources e.g. weather, synthetic data etc, data characteristics (e.g. robustness, data granularity, maximum tolerable latency), required NDT output latency, characteristics of the service to be twinned, resource constraints (HW/SW), etc. Furthermore, in the case that consumer's preference on NDT characteristics or configuration may change over time and the MnS consumer may update the NDT with the needed changes.

-The achieved performance by NDT may depend on NDT characteristics such as load, time or energy saving state.
+The achieved performance by NDT may depend on characteristics configured onto the NDT such as network load, time or the energy saving state of the network entities.
 This means that the simulation results would change based on the network load, the target time of the day, or on whether the simulated node is running in energy saving mode.
 The NDT report should indicate the performance for the respective configured NDT characteristics.

 The automation scenarios that the NDT might support are described in following sub-clauses.

-5.2.2.2 Support for evaluation of high-risk network operations
+5.2.2.2 Support for evaluation of network operations

 Each operation for network optimization and maintenance on mobile network may cause potential network failures, including network congestion and network breakdown.
-High-risk operations are the operations with increased risk of failure, such as potentially dangerous configuration modification, policy modification, software version upgrade, and board switching.
+High-risk operations are the operations with higher risk of failure, such as cell switch off, software version upgrade, and board switching.
 Operators should not carry out the high-risk network operations or perform direct optimization in the physical network.
 The NDT can be used for evaluation of high-risk network operations.

-Using NDT, high-risk operations causing potential network failures can be evaluated.
-NDT MnS Producer can also be requested to create an instance for optimization and verification of network policies and solutions for the further risk avoidance.
+Using NDT, operations including high-risk operations can be evaluated.
+NDT MnS Producer can also be requested to create an instance for evaluation, detection and verification of network operations.
 After simulating/emulating a scenario, NDT MnS Producer can generate the results and report them back to the MnS consumer.
 Based on results, the MnS consumer can generate possible network policies and solutions to minimize the impact of high-risk operations.

 As an example, the NDT can predict SLA degradation and single node failures in mobile networks.
 When the prediction indicates insufficient network resources to maintain SLA compliance or potential hardware resource failures, the NDT results help operators to take appropriate preventive actions to avoid network outages.